chef/chef-web-docs/_vendor/github.com/inspec/inspec/docs-chef-io/content/inspec/resources/ssl.md

     parent = "inspec/resources/os"
 +++

-Use the `ssl` Chef InSpec audit resource to test SSL settings for the named port.
+Use the `ssl` Chef InSpec audit resource to test TLS/SSL settings for the named port.

 ## Availability